SunstriderEmu/sunstrider-legacy/doc/install_win.md

 The only windows compiler supported for now is MSVC.
 The server can be compiled in x64 or x86, in Release or Debug mode.

-When downloading dependencies (such as OpenSSL or Boost) you must get the version corresponding to the compiler version (x86 or x64) you will use, else the linking will fail.
+When downloading dependencies (such as OpenSSL, Boost or MariaDB) you must get the version corresponding to the compiler version (x86 or x64) you will use, else the linking will fail.